Nitesh8750/Machine_Learning_And_Computer_Vision_Projects/README.md

-# Yoga-Posture-Recognition
+# Data-Science-Projects

 Welcome!
-This repository contains all of the code, notebooks, images and other materials related to the project If you'd like to see anything in particular, please send me an email: nk7003361@gmail.com or leave an issue.
+This repository contains all of the code, notebooks, images and other materials related to the projects If you'd like to see anything in particular, please send me an email: nk7003361@gmail.com or leave an issue.

 Human posture detection is now widely explored in many application contexts,